tecnico-sec/Project-2026_1/project_scenarios.md

 - [SR2: Integrity] Municipal servers must verify reports were not altered.
 - [SR3: Authentication] Only verified citizens may submit reports.
 - [SR4: Non-repudiation] Authorities must be able to verify that a valid report was received.

+### Security Challenges - pick one

+#### Security Challenge A

+Some reports affect multiple municipalities like damage in shared roads or river pollution.
+Citizens should now be able to share reports with other municipalities.
+A _separate server_ must act as a dynamic *authentication bridge* between the home and external municipalities.
+This works by treating each municipality as its own authentication realm, where the citizen’s home remains the same, and a trust link between realms allows access to the external municipality, without requiring citizens to create separate accounts there.

+#### Security Challenge B

+Some users repeatedly post the same issue to inflate its priority.
+To curb this, citizens can only make limited number of reports, enforced by a _separate server_ that manages publication _tokens_.
+The server authenticates the citizen and issues a limited set of tokens.
+Each report requires one token to be spent and each token can only be spent once.

 ---